kerkomen/rei/README.md

 Y,Z,0
 ```

 As you see, `rei` guessed the delimiter in the input file by its extension — *space-separated values*.
-The output won't change in the example above if we provide `-f " "`.
+The output won't change in the example above if `-f " "` is provided.

 TODO